remixed123/IoT/README.md

 * C# example code for web based examples.

 **CC3200 Folder Contents**
-* Code Composure Studio Project, with code written in c for the CC3200.
+* SendToEventHub - Code Composure Studio Project, with code written in c for the CC3200.
+* sastokengenerate - Windows Forms Application Project written in C#.
+This will generate a SAS Token
 * Root Certificate Authority for Azure Services.
-* C# code which can be used to create a Shared Access Token.

 **Misc Folder Contents**
 * Architectural diagram.